KOHsEMP/balancing_ensemble/README.md

 * `ensemble_labeled_size`: the number of data to optimize weight parameters of ensemble predictors
 * `labeled_classes`: values of the objective variable to be used as supervised data
   * if dataset is 'mnist' that has 10 classes, labeled_classes is '0 1 2 3 4 5 6 7 8 9'

+**Execution results**
+* The results will be saved in `/balancing_ensemble/output/exp-compare-lambda-beta/`.
+  * The figures of the results will be saved in `/balancing_ensemble/output/exp-compare-lambda-beta/fig/`.
+    * Please see these files.
+  * The log files (.pkl) will be saved in `/balancing_ensemble/output/exp-compare-lambda-beta/log/`.
+    * These files is to make figure later.

 ## Comparison of Performance Experiment